mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 Orbital space around a world with a Class A or B starport tends to be busy and subject to a strict set of traffic control guidelines.
-Often a busy port will post guidelines at neighboring starports, indicating favoured emergence points for ships from that system.
+Often a busy port will post guidelines at neighboring starports, indicating favored emergence points for ships from that system.
 If pre-prepared jump solutions are available, these use standard emergence zones.
 A policy of giving priority to vessels emerging from jump at these points encourages traffic to behave in a manner that is easier for the starport